klaramozna/PSEMolDyn_GroupD/worksheet4/report/README.md

 * Unfortunately, this optimization did not speed up the simulation.
 We measured both the before and after with the -O3 optimization and both values fluctuated around 85 seconds (again, fluctuated because we performed each simulation multiple times).
 * The reason this probably did not affect the execution time that much, is that although ```getGridIndex``` was one of the top functions in the profiler, it still only took about 2.7% of the total simulation.
 The ```getGridIndex``` calculation was already very simple and fast before the optimization, so the speedup from using a lookup table probably isn't that large.
 Even if we halved the time spent in this function, we would only reduce the original execution time by 1.35% so less than 1.2 seconds.
 The variability of the execution times within the same simulation was already around 1 second, so such a small difference would be very difficult to measure.

+### SIMD for VectorDouble ###
+* Another optimization we attempted was using SIMD instructions in the + and * operator of ```VectorDouble```.
+We selected those two operation because they are the most commonly used ones.
+They are used thousands of times in each iteration in force, position, velocity calculation and more.
+* In each vector operation, for example addition, we need to do three calculations as the vectors are of size 3.
+Using SIMD instructions with registers that are 256 bits long (4 doubles fit in them), we could reduce the three operations to just one.
+* Unfortunately, this did not lead to the desired results.
+With -O3 on, the time before the change was 186 seconds and 187 seconds after.
+This might be because the overhead of using SIMD (for example loading data to and from the SIMD registers) is greater than the benefit of executing multiple instructions at once.
+Another explanation would be the use of the -O3 flag.
+With this optimization level, vectorization is enabled and it is possible that it was already performed by the compiler automatically.

 # Misc #

 ### Pending WS3 ###